Andover-Robotics/software-docs/hardware-interaction/configuration.md

 ## Check your Understanding

 1. Why do we need configuration?
-2. What is the common method to connect 2 expansion hubs?
+2. What are the steps necessary to connect two REV Expansion Hubs?
-3. What is the name of the class that helps you retrieve devices from Configuration?
+3. What is the name of the class that helps you retrieve hardware devices from configuration in code?